jhuckaby/pixl-server-user/README.md

 Note that keeping the global user list sorted is disk intensive, so this is only suitable for small-to-medium servers, up to 10,000 users or so.
 Any larger and this property should be set to `false`, in which case users are sorted by their creation date (newest users at the top).

+## use_bcrypt

+The `use_bcrypt` property, when set to `true` (also the default value), will use the [bcrypt-node](https://www.npmjs.com/package/bcrypt-node) module to hash passwords.
+This is an extremely secure but CPU intensive hashing algorithm, which resists brute force attacks.
+It is recommended, but beware of the additional CPU overhead for creating user accounts and logging in.
+Password generation and comparison each take about 250ms on my 2012 MacBook Pro.

+**Note:** If you enable this feature on an existing user database, all of your users will need to reset their passwords.

 ## smtp_hostname

 The `smtp_hostname` property specifies the SMTP (outgoing mail) server to use when sending e-mails.
 This defaults to the outer [pixl-server](https://www.npmjs.com/package/pixl-server) configuration (it looks for the same `smtp_hostname` property), or if that is not set it falls back to `127.0.0.1`, which will use your local sendmail system.
 See [Emails](#emails) below for details.